 Roger Verboon still remembers one of his first assignments as the practice management consultant in charge of advisor continuity and succession planning.

-An 85-year-old advisor in California was displaying warning signs of diminished mental capacity.
+An 85-year-old financial professional in California was displaying warning signs of diminished mental capacity.
 Verboon was given the unenviable task of calling him to determine if he had made retirement plans.

 “Not long after that call, his daughter called and said she had concerns about her dad,” said Verboon, who is now director of succession and acquisition planning at Securities America.
 “He was going to lunch and wandering off.
 We took it to supervision and said, ‘We need to do something about this.’”

-Ultimately, Securities America worked with the advisor to sell his practice before his condition posed a threat to his clients’ assets.
+Ultimately, Securities America worked with the financial professional to sell his practice before his condition posed a threat to his clients’ assets.
 He passed away two years later.

-Over the nearly two decades since then, the average age of financial advisors across all distribution channels has steadily crept up to 51 in 2017, according to Cerulli Associates.
-That same survey revealed 43 percent of all advisors are older than 55.
-In the independent financial advisor channel, the average advisor age is 56.
+Over the nearly two decades since then, the average age of financial professionals across all distribution channels has steadily crept up to 51 in 2017, according to Cerulli Associates.
+That same survey revealed 43 percent of all financial professionals are older than 55.
+In the independent channel, the average age is 56.

-As those numbers climb, so does the risk that more advisors will develop Alzheimer’s disease or another form of dementia, which could threaten client assets and practices that took decades to build.
+As those numbers climb, so does the risk that more financial professional will develop Alzheimer’s disease or another form of dementia, which could threaten client assets and practices that took decades to build.

-As the likelihood of an aging advisor developing some type of diminished capacity grows, so does the importance of having a succession plan.
-Advisors are committed to helping clients plan for uncertainty, so it’s important for them to do the same.
-To help protect their clients and practice, a senior advisor should have a succession plan with an agreement to receive a regular physical, including an evaluation for mental capacity.
+As the likelihood of an aging financial professional developing some type of diminished capacity grows, so does the importance of having a succession plan.
+Financial professionals are committed to helping clients plan for uncertainty, so it’s important for them to do the same.
+To help protect their clients and practice, a senior financial professional should have a succession plan with an agreement to receive a regular physical, including an evaluation for mental capacity.

-It’s common for advisors to recommend that an aging client list a trusted person on their accounts who can speak with them and their advisor should they suspect diminished capacity.
-Older advisors should consider that same strategy for themselves and appoint a trusted person who can speak candidly with them if they suspect diminished capacity might be a problem.
+It’s common for financial professionals to recommend that an aging client list a trusted person on their accounts who can speak with them and their financial professional should they suspect diminished capacity.
+Older financial professionals should consider that same strategy for themselves and appoint a trusted person who can speak candidly with them if they suspect diminished capacity might be a problem.

-Recognizing the risks posed by an advisor with diminishing capacity, in 2016, Securities America launched a multi-departmental effort to watch for potential warning signs among financial advisors.
-Representatives from practice management, supervision, client response, internal audits and the rep relations departments monitor advisor activities and listen closely when speaking with advisors for indicators their decision-making ability may be deteriorating.
+Recognizing the risks posed by an financial professional with diminishing capacity, in 2016, Securities America launched a multi-departmental effort to watch for potential warning signs among financial professionals.
+Representatives from practice management, supervision, client response, internal audits and the rep relations departments monitor activities and listen closely when speaking with financial professionals for indicators their decision-making ability may be deteriorating.
 If they suspect a problem, it is reported to the Financial Investigation Unit for follow up.

 The behavior matrix is broken into four categories: professional responsibility, practice, communication and cognitive ability.
 Each category includes a list of related red-flag behaviors, such as: